How to Create an SEO Data-Driven Content Strategy

 How To Create an SEO Data-Driven Content Strategy

+Content strategy is a hugely important part of the SEO process.
+Quite often it’s not given the level of attention it deserves, but done right it can be a significant driver of organic revenue and customer acquisition.
 To create an SEO data-driven content strategy that works, we need to understand what good content looks like.
 To do that we need to look at data and conduct research.
 It sounds time-consuming and expensive, which might put many businesses off.
 But actually, you can create an SEO data-driven content strategy in just 3 steps.
+Thanks to Illiya for help with the presentation slide design.The Value of Content for SEO

 When we talk about SEO, we used to work on the principle that creating content was about making it work for Google.
 That meant content that was littered with keywords, known as keyword stuffing, and didn’t necessarily provide any value to its readers.
 As long as it was on topic, it ranked.